 James frowned.
 "Lily, I-"

-"James, I know you might not understand this concept, but I hate the limelight.
+"James, I know you might not understand this concept considering how many people seem to worship you, but I hate the limelight.
 I hate standing out.
 I am so good at fading into the background.
 That's how I prefer it.
 If people don't know who you are, they won't talk about you, right?
 I don't need popularity nor do I particularly want it.
 But, you, on the other hand, are followed by popularity wherever you go.
 You're followed by gossip and limelight and standing out.
 Maybe a part of me just wants to hold on to my innocence and naivety as much as possible before the school rips it to shreds."

 James wasn't sure how to respond.
 He was taken aback by her sudden lack of confidence.
 She had always been good at hiding the truth behind her feelings, which he had always seen right through, but this fragile, intimidated girl in front of him was someone he wasn't used to.
 The girl who was finally admitting that the confidence inside of her was wavering just by dating him.
 "Just because popularity and limelight and gossip follow me around doesn't mean I prefer it that way.
 I understand that-"